Celebrate National Espresso Day This Black Friday With Cheap And Free Coffee At These Places

 — Dunkin' (@dunkindonuts) November 19, 2018

-But that’s not all–whether you’re too tired to drive from the week’s activities or just simply don’t feel like getting behind the wheel, the promo code “SipDunkin” will get up to 25,000 customers a free Lyft ride to any Dunkin’ restaurant between the hours of 4 a.m. and 3 p.m.
+But that’s not all.
+Whether you’re too tired to drive from the week’s activities or just simply don’t feel like getting behind the wheel, the promo code “SipDunkin” will get up to 25,000 customers a free Lyft ride to any Dunkin’ restaurant between the hours of 4 a.m. and 3 p.m.
 EST on Friday.

 Seattle-based coffee giant Starbucks is also getting in on the celebration, bringing back the fan-favorite happy hour promotion from 3 p.m. to close on Friday.
-During these hours, customers can purchase any grande (medium) or larger espresso beverage or Frappaccino blended drink and get a second one completely free, preparing shoppers twice as much for the exhaustion that is bound to come around hour eight of their bargain shopping extravaganza.
+During these hours, customers can purchase any grande (medium) or larger espresso beverage or Frappuccino blended drink and get a second one completely free, preparing shoppers twice as much for the exhaustion that is bound to come around hour eight of their bargain shopping extravaganza.

 Starbucks locations in participating Barnes & Noble book stores will provide a similar promotion, offering a buy-one-get-one-free deal on a cup of the brand’s coffee until 10 a.m. on Friday.

-For fans of McDonald’s coffee, the fast food chain offers what may be on of the best deals Black Friday shoppers will get all day.
+For fans of McDonald’s coffee, the fast food chain offers what may be one of the best deals Black Friday shoppers will get all day.
 They are offering any size cup of their signature McCafe java for $1, or a small espresso drink from the menu for $2, as part of their new $1 $2 $3 Dollar Menu.
 They also have a reward program through their app that yields one free McCafe beverage after the purchase of five.

 Those hailing from New York or New England can visit their local QuickCheck cafe in between stores to receive a free coffee on Friday with a coupon sent after they subscribe to the company’s email list.